mvolkmann/blog/src/smalltalk.md

 1. Browse the `Feature` class.
 1. Click the `require` method on the class side.
+1. Note that this sends the `#name:` message to the `FeatureRequirement` class to create an instance and then sends it the `#require` message.
-1. Select the `FeatureRequirement` class and press cmd-b to "Browse it".
+1. Select the `FeatureRequirement` class.
-1. Select the `findPackageFileAsReqOf:` method on the instance side.
+1. Select the `require` method on the instance side.
+1. Note that this sends the `#requireUnlessIn:main:requiringFeature:allRequiringFeatures:` message to `self`.
+1. Select that method on the instance side.
+1. Note that this sends the `#findPackageFileAsReqOf:` message to `self`.
+1. Select that method on the instance side.
-1. Note that it sends the message `placesToLookForPackagesDo:`.
+1. Note that this sends the `#placesToLookForPackagesDo:` message to `self`.
-1. Click that method on the instance side.
+1. Select that method on the instance side.
 1. Note the following comments in this code:

    - "Look inside my own folder"